jessgrinberg/TTT_GAME/README.md

 Users will be able to play a game of Tic Tac Toe against one another.
 The working (pass and play) version of this app is here: https://tpfgametictactoe.firebaseapp.com/

-Main techs used:
+Main techs used: Javascript, Angular.js and Firebase

-Javascript
-Angular.js
-Firebase